Hazrat Nizamuddin railway station

-Hazrat Nizamuddin railway station (station code: NZM) is part of the Indian Railways network.
-Located in South Delhi, it is operated by the Delhi division of the Northern Railway.
+Hazrat Nizamuddin railway station (station code: NZM) is part of the Indian Railways network New Delhi, though part of South East Delhi Delhi, Delhi, India.
+It is operated by the Delhi division of the Northern Railway.
 Serving as one of the five primary railway stations in the Union Territory of Delhi, it handles nearly 250 trains daily.
 Christened after the medieval Sufi saint Nizamuddin Auliya, the station was revamped to alleviate congestion at the New Delhi railway station.
 As part of the Sarai Kale Khan multi-model transport hub located on the Inner Ring Road, the Hazrat Nizamuddin railway station facilitates the transfer between the Sarai Kale Khan ISBT, Sarai Kale Khan Nizamuddin metro station of Delhi Metro's Pink Line, Sarai Kale Khan RRTS Interchange for the Delhi NCR's regional semi-highspeed rail, and the Sarai Kale Khan HSR interchange on the Delhi–Kolkata high-speed rail corridor and Delhi–Ahmedabad high-speed rail corridor.

 Major trains

-The train which originates from Hazrat Nizamuddin are :
+The train which originates/stops from/at Hazrat Nizamuddin are :